Thermal deformation is one of the factors affecting machining accuracy.

 1. Purpose of machine tool thermal performance test

-Specifically, the following objectives should be achieved:
+The following objectives should be achieved through testing:

 2. The principle of machine tool thermal deformation test

 3. Processing and analysis of test data

-The thermal deformation test of the machine tool should be performed in a long continuous time, and continuous data recording should be done.
+The thermal deformation test of the machine tool should be performed over a long continuous period and continuous data recording should be done.
 After analysis and processing, the reliability of the reflected thermal deformation characteristics can be very high, and if error rejection is performed through multiple experiments, the regularity shown is credible.

-The following conclusions can be drawn:
+The following conclusions can be drawn from the test:

 Control of thermal deformation of machine tools